Dialogue journal: Thinking and learning

 Current research and educational practice focus on the importance of providing instruction that promotes cognitive development and critical thinking.
 This is true not only in contexts where thinking and writing are done independently, but also in contexts where both young and adult learners interact and collaborate with more knowledgeable others.
 Lee describes the research that is guiding this shift, with a focus on developing the ability to engage in argumentative writing: A growing body of research shifts attention from what an individual student can do in isolation to how to establish a classroom community in which students experience an authentic need to engage in argumentation.
 Members of such classroom communities work together and make decisions about what counts as argument and what is required to support a new knowledge claim (p.
 92).
 (Emphasis added)Prain and Hand describe the need for students to be able to "choose and define problems; develop and test multimodal inquiry methods; examine findings; build, critique, and review theories and models; and make a persuasive case for claims" (p.
 432) in their writing.

 While personal journal writing has a long history in education settings as a way to promote reflective thinking, interactive writing in a dialogue journal, with a teacher, promotes not only personal reflection but also reflection with another person, who is often more knowledgeable about the topics under consideration and provides a scaffold or support for the learner's own thoughts.
 Research has shown that the act of writing itself deepens understanding of a topic or area of thought, improves the ability to process and express ideas, and fosters higher cognitive functions.
 Writing with a teacher or professor, in a dialogue journal, provides the opportunity for the learner to consider and incorporate the thoughts and manners of expression of an experienced member of the culture about topics that the learner is thinking and writing about.
 Dialogue journal writing can be described as a place for risk-free experimentation with written language, as an opportunity for developing critical literacy and a reflective perspective on a topic of focus.

 Early research on dialogue journals explored the cognitive processing inherent in interactive written dialogues with a skilled teacher, drawing on Vygotsky's theory of interactional scaffolding of learning.
 Staton studied the gradual elaboration of topic understanding on the part of a 6th grade students, the acquisition of problem solving strategies over extended periods of time, and the ways that a novice learner and teacher "thinking together" about a topic allowed the student to see and assimilate patterns of thought from an experienced and successful member of the culture (in this case, the teacher).
+Rana (2018) also examines the use of dialogue journal writing with university students learning English from a Vygotskian perspective and finds similar benefits and positive outcomes.